Christina Pazsitzky: Where My Moms At? podcast

 Pazsitzky hosts Where My Moms At?, a comedy podcast based around real issues in the world of motherhood.
 Episodes often feature guests from the world of entertainment and pop culture, such as Hila Klein, Alyssa Milano, Alison Rosen, and LeeAnn Kreischer, wife of comedian Bert Kreischer.

 Personal life

 In early 2020, Pazsitzky and Segura bought a $6.7 million mansion in Pacific Palisades, Los Angeles.

-Pazsitzky and Segura moved to Austin, Texas in 2021.
+Pazsitzky and Segura moved to Austin, Texas, in 2021.

+In 2024, Pazsitzky was diagnosed as having breast cancer and required multiple surgeries to treat her illness.

+In July 2026, multiple outlets reported that Pazsitzky and her husband, comedian Tom Segura, had separated after 18 years of marriage.
+According to a report from TMZ, the couple, who married in 2008 and have two sons, separated within the last couple of months prior to the report and described the split as "completely amicable."
+They co-founded YMH Studios and are expected to continue co-hosting their podcast, Your Mom's House, together.
+On August 5, 2026, Pazsitzky confirmed the divorce on an episode of Your Mom's House.